Cambodia–Philippines relations

-Cambodia–Philippines relations refers to the diplomatic relations between the Philippines and Cambodia.
+Cambodia–Philippines relations refers to the bilateral relations between the Philippines and Cambodia.
 Relations were formally established in August 1957.
 The Philippines and Cambodia have maintained cordial ties since the resumption of diplomatic relations in 1995.
 Cambodia maintains an embassy in Manila and the Philippines also maintains an embassy in Phnom Penh.
+Both countries are members of Non-Aligned Movement and ASEAN.